 Heroin is a depressant drug that hinders the electrical signals sent from the brain to the rest of the body; because of this hindrance, heroin overdoses are more common as the body’s functioning is impaired and breathing becomes scarce.

-If you think you believe that your loved one is currently overdosed on heroin, please stop reading and call 9-1-1.
+If you think you believe that your loved one has currently overdosed on heroin, please stop reading and call 9-1-1.

 Signs of a Heroin Overdose (for reference):